Unwind: Herbs for the wired and tired

 For insomnia you can dose higher to get more of those nervine and sedative qualities, anywhere from 1-7 full droppers before bed.
 Yes i said full droppers, people are often surprised to hear that you can dose that much safely.
 And I am here to assure you that this is well within the therapeutic range.

 You can also dose again in the night if you wake up.
 Some people with insomnia have trouble falling asleep, while others have an issue staying asleep.
 If the latter describes you, measure out a dose and lease it on your nightstand.
-IF you find yourself waking in the night, take a dose and drift right off to sleep again.
+If you find yourself waking in the night, take a dose and drift right off to sleep again.

 One thing I love about this formula in comparison to other herbs or even medications, is there is no drowsiness in the morning.